Objective D2: Decrease Corporate Energy Consumption and Greenhouse Gas Emissions

 Total energy consumption is one measure of how sustainable a community or business is.
 The City of Windsor consumes energy in our buildings and conducting wastewater treatment, as well as powering streetlights and traffic signals.

-As seen in the chart, the amount of electricity and natural gas consumed by City of Windsor buildings has increased since 2010.
+As seen in the chart above, the amount of electricity (in kWh) and natural gas (in metres cubed) consumed by City of Windsor buildings has increased since 2010.

-As seen in the chart, the amount of district energy consumed by City of Windsor buildings has increased since 2010.
+As seen in the chart above, the amount of district energy (in megawatt-hours) consumed by City of Windsor buildings has increased since 2010.

-As seen in the chart, the amount of electricity and natural gas consumed by City of Windsor sewage treatment plant operations has increased since 2010.
+As seen in the chart above, the amount of electricity (in kWh) consumed has remained constant, while natural gas (in cubic metres) consumed by City of Windsor sewage treatment plant operations has increased since 2010.

-As seen in the chart, the amount of electricity consumed by City of Windsor streetlights and traffic signals has decreased since 2010.
+As seen in the chart above, the amount of electricity (in kWh) consumed by City of Windsor streetlights and traffic signals has decreased since 2010.

 What is the City of Windsor doing to reduce energy consumption?